Longstep Property Solutions Homes for Rent

 Tennessee's constitution prohibits state and local taxes on wages, rental income, and investment returns.
 For investors coming from California, New York, or Illinois, this advantage compounds dramatically.
 Tennessee ranks #1 among no-income-tax states for overall cost of living.

-Memphis sits well below Nashville ($400K+) and most Southeast metros.
-Cost of living is 10% below the national average; housing is 20% cheaper than Nashville, 9% cheaper than Atlanta.
-Lower acquisition costs mean stronger cap rates and faster break-even — whether running an STR or a long-term rental.
+Memphis sits well below Nashville, where the median runs roughly double, and below most Southeast metros.
+Overall cost of living is about 10% under the national average.
+Lower acquisition costs mean stronger cap rates and faster break-even.

 Shelby County Commissioner Mickell Lowery stated Memphis needs 39,000 additional units.
-The market is emerging from a rare period of apartment oversupply — pricing is favorable for investors buying in now.
+The market is emerging from a rare period of apartment oversupply, so pricing is favorable for investors buying in now.
 As 15,000+ new jobs materialize, pressure only increases.

 Tourist travelers, corporate travelers (FedEx, St. Jude, xAI contractors), medical travelers, Mississippi River cruise passengers, sports and event visitors, and construction crews on billion-dollar projects all create overlapping demand year-round.
-Learn how LPS maximizes these streams through dynamic pricing.
+No single point of failure.

 The EDGE economic development agency offers PILOT tax incentives.
 Entrepreneurship City provides $2.7M+ in forgivable loans.
 The 6th shortest metro commute in the country.
 Low utility rates via TVA.
 A regulatory environment designed to attract investment, not repel it.